500-476-Great Vocals

 Writer/Composer: Dan Fogelberg (1980)

 What a great songwriter he was!
 Remember the second verse, “She didn’t recognize the face at first / But then her eyes grew open wide / She went to hug me, and she spilled her purse / And we laughed until we cried.”
-American singer / songwriter / and multi-talented instrumentalist was one of the music’s premier artists, gifting us with multitudes of songs from the 1970s - 1990s, a 30+ year career of splendid music.
-He was known for his impeccable use of melody and harmony, and the ability to layer his own voice with those harmonies.
-Perhaps he should be higher on our ranking, but the 1970s and 80s were made better by his songs…Simply Touching Exquisite!
+This American singer / songwriter / and multi-talented instrumentalist was one of the music’s premier artists, gifting us with multitudes of songs from the 1970s - 1990s, a 30+ year career of splendid music.
+The song was a splendid example of a Pop song embracing Folk music, in the form of a story song.
+He was known for his impeccable use of melody and harmony, and the ability to layer his own voice within those harmonies.
+Perhaps he should be higher on our ranking, but the 1970s and 80s were made better by his songs…Simply Touching and Exquisite!

 490. THE THRILL IS GONE (1969)